 Safety Enhancements: While the SMART system meets or exceeds all State and Federal safety requirements, each time there is an incident or concern, SMART evaluates whether there is anything within SMART's ability and means that could improve the safety of the system.
-As a result of several incidents of distracted pedestrians and bicyclists colliding with the train, the SMART Board has authorized the use of capital reserves for safety enhancements at 30 crossings with a direct cost of \$498,455.
+As a result of several incidents of distracted pedestrians and bicyclists colliding with the train, the SMART Board has authorized the use of capital reserves for safety enhancements at 30 crossings

 These improvements, which would exceed the standards set forth by the State or Federal Railroad Administration, target distracted pedestrians and bicyclists by creating channelization at crossings which would force them to pay attention to their route as they enter the SMART right-of-way at the grade crossings.
-These safety enhancement measures vary by location but generally consist of short portions of chain link or pipe barriers, while maintaining clearances required by the Americans with Disabilities Act.
+These safety enhancement measures vary by location and existing conditions but generally consist of short portions of chain link or pipe barriers, and in many locations require widening portions of existing sidewalks to maintain clearances required by the Americans with Disabilities Act.
 Most of these safety improvements are located outside the SMART right-of-way requiring coordination and approval by a number of Cities and Counties.
-The following City and County municipalities were involved in the proposed improvements: the Cities of of Cotati, Novato, Rohnert Park, San Rafael, Santa Rosa, and Petaluma and the County of Sonoma.
+The following City and County municipalities were involved in the review process of the proposed improvements: City of Cotati, City of Novato, City of Rohnert Park, City of San Rafael, City of Santa Rosa, County of Sonoma, and the City of Petaluma.

 Capital Maintenance Capacity Projects: In addition to service expansion, SMART is continuing to build in ways that increase service reliability and efficiency.
 These projects are underway using Measure Q and State operating grants.
 The largest of these projects include acquisition and installation of rail maintenance equipment that will enable lower operating costs or improvements in service to passengers.
-The recently completed Wheel Truing Machine project, which cost \$1.2 million, enables on-site modifications to worn rail wheels without having to remove axles and transport them out of state for repairs.
-The result is quicker turnaround time on the wheels, lower cost and emissions associated with the work, and more reliable vehicle availability.
+The recently completed Wheel Truing Machine project, which cost \$1.2 million, enables onsite modifications to worn rail wheels without having to remove axles and transport them out of state for repairs.
+The result is guicker turnaround time on the wheels, lower cost and emissions associated with the work, and more reliable vehicle availability.
 Similarly, the Wheel Press acquisition and installation project, budgeted in Fiscal Year 2019-20 for \$800,000 will allow for removal and installation of wheels onto axles on-site and quicker, more reliable completion times without the costs and time to ship them offsite.